palepu28/AI-Mario/README.md

 # A REINFORCEMENT LEARNING APPROACH FOR PLAYING SUPER MARIO BROS

 Super Mario Bros. game, which was released in 1985 for the Nintendo Entertainment System, had 32 levels spanning across 8 worlds.
-Our Artificial Intelligence (AI) Mario Agent successfully cleared one level from each of these 8 worlds.
+The Mario Agent successfully cleared 6 levels from these 8 worlds.

 ## Requirements